Results — list view #

 Click a row to open the run's detail page at /results/{run_id}.

-The table body scrolls, the header stays pinned.
-Click a sortable column header to sort by that column; the sort applies to all runs in the index, not just the visible page (the next page reflects the sorted order).
+The table body scrolls, the header stays pinned, and rows are always ordered by start time, newest first.
 Cells with no value (e.g. a run with no part number stamped) render blank.

 The pagination footer at the bottom shows the current range